DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |Null| replace:: cancel an acidentally-started key combination
 .. |OneHandOff| replace:: turn off one hand mode
 .. |OneHandOn| replace:: turn on one hand mode
+.. |Options| replace:: go to the Options (User Interface Settings) screen
 .. |PanLeft| replace:: pan to the left
 .. |PanRight| replace:: pan to the right
 .. |PasteFromClipboard| replace:: paste clipboard content into text at cursor